 To provide background, the book starts with an overview of learning theories, the eLearning landscape and a “crash course” of important concepts.
 Every chapter thereafter, presents one aspect of learning with background content and lots of strategies based on effective principles.
 For example, in the Learning is Emotional chapter, there are useful strategies for inspiring creativity, supporting engagement and flow, and sparking motivation.
 Unlike many books in our field, this one will appeal to learning designers in both K-12 education, higher education and workplace training.
-Stay tuned for a podcast interview coming up with Dorian Peters in April 2014.
+Check out my interview with Dorian Peters.

 The Really Useful eLearning Instruction Manual: Your toolkit for putting elearning into practice by Ron Hubbard

 This book caught my eye because it features many of the heroes in our industry.
 This is a collection of writings on many aspects of designing and building online learning.
 You’ll find practical guidance on: persuading your organization, optimizing for human cognition, whether to build in-house or outsource, informal and social learning, mobile learning, game-based learning, learning management and more.

 The chapter structure keeps things organized.
 Each one starts with the big idea, presents the details behind the idea and then explains how to implement.
 Each author then presents hints and tips, pitfalls and a wrap-up.
 This manual covers a lot and might just answer some nagging questions you’ve had.

 Playful Design: Creating Game Experiences in Everyday Interfaces by John Ferrera